chengl11/WebRTC_Cybersecurity_Project/sprint2/README.md

 ![Image of architecture](https://github.com/chengl11/WebRTC_Cybersecurity_Project/blob/master/sprint2/images/User-story.png)

 A very simple user story might happen when using Google Hangouts.
-When the user wants to use the voice or video calls with others in the Google Hangouts, our product will first send the URL to Google's built-in detection WebRTC website, if the Google's built-in monitoring system detects that the current url is using WebRTC, all the results from the monitoring system will be collected and passed to our application, then the user will see a popup window that shows “The current website will use your WebRTC data.”
+When the user wants to use the voice or video calls with others in the Google Hangouts, our product will first send the URL to Google's WebRTC-internals website, if the monitoring system detects that the current url is using WebRTC, all the results from the monitoring system will be collected and passed to our application, then the user will see a popup window that shows “The current website will use your WebRTC data.”
 At the end, the user can choose to continue the video chat or exit the current site.

 ## 4. Technology Selection